Direct reconstruction of general elastic inclusions: Reconstruction of extreme inclusions

 \section{Reconstruction of extreme inclusions}

 Next, we will consider the reconstruction of inclusions via the monotonicity method.
-In order to obtain exact reconstruction methods, a unique continuation principle is needed for the background parameters; see Section~\ref{sec:localized}. \begin{definition} Suppose $U\subseteq \overline{\Omega}$ is a relatively open and connected set that intersects $\GammaN$.
+In order to obtain exact reconstruction methods, a unique continuation principle is needed for the background parameters; see Section~\ref{sec:localized}.
+In particular, it ensures the existence of certain localized solutions used for proving the more challenging ``only if'' direction of our reconstruction methods, by providing more local control over monotonicity inequalities for the ND maps. \begin{definition} Suppose $U\subseteq \overline{\Omega}$ is a relatively open and connected set that intersects $\GammaN$.
 We say that $\lambda_0$ and $\mu_0$ satisfy the weak \emph{unique continuation principle} (UCP) in $U$ for the linear elasticity problem, provided that only the trivial solution of